Upstate Illini Conference

 The Upstate Illini Conference (UIC) was a high school conference in northwest and north central Illinois.
 The conference participated in athletics and activities in the Illinois High School Association.
-The conference included small public and private high schools with enrollments between 75-1,000 students in Bureau, Boone, Carroll, DeKalb, Jo Daviess, Kane, Lee, McHenry, Ogle, Stephenson and Winnebago counties.
+The conference included small public and private high schools with enrollments between 75 and 1,000 students in Bureau, Boone, Carroll, DeKalb, Jo Daviess, Kane, Lee, McHenry, Ogle, Stephenson and Winnebago counties.

 History

 The name Upstate Illini was originally given to a collection of 15 schools primarily coming from five conferences, the Blackhawk, Route 72, Northwestern Illinois, SHARK and US Grant.
 The 15 original teams included: Ashton, Chadwick, Durand, Elizabeth, Franklin Center, Hanover, Leaf River, Milledgeville, Mt.
 Carroll, Orangeville, Pearl City, Rockford Lutheran, Scales Mound, Shannon and Thomson.
 This league began play in 1974, however within two years the league would lose over half of the teams based primarily on football.
 The teams which left either returned to their original conference or began play under a new moniker, the Northwest 8 Conference.
 The remaining teams, all without football, maintained the name Upstate Illini.
 The teams that stayed within the conference, were Chadwick, Elizabeth, Hanover, Scales Mound, Shannon and Thomson.

 Eventually talks for a re-branding of the Northwest 8 took place in 1987, due to the fact that it had grown to 12 teams and was looking to expand beyond that number.
 In 1988, the Upstate Illini Conference was reconstructed and schools from the Northwest 8 joined, competition for all sports, with the exception of football, was established.
 In 1991, football schedules were set with 6 teams in the North Division: Durand, North Boone, Pearl City, Rockford (Lutheran), Elizabeth (River Ridge)-Warren (coop) and South Beloit and the South Division: Ashton-Franklin Center, Kirkland-Hiawatha, Milledgeville, Mt.
 Carroll, Mt.
 Morris and Polo.